WSLockhart/WSLockhart.github.io/index.md

-I recently started compiling a collection of the all-time great physics problems, entitled *"On the Shoulders of Giants"*.
+I recently started a project to compile a collection of the all-time great pedagogical physics problems, entitled *"On the Shoulders of Giants"*.
 A sample page is available [here](https://github.com/WSLockhart/Physics/blob/master/TimelessProblems_sample.pdf?raw=true).

+### My film:
+From 2012-2017 I directed a documentary film on the game of Go, [*The Surrounding Game*](https://www.surroundinggamemovie.com/).
+The film is now available on major platforms - check it out!

 ### Physics links: